18 April 2016

 - We are introducing an annual Community Week to raise the profile of the work we do in the community, to celebrate our achievements, and to give adults and cadets great ideas for new community projects.
 (For examples of the great work our cadets are already doing visit the Community Week webpage.)

 - We are encouraging our cadets to make personal #iwill pledges using our social media channels.
-To create a pledge download a pledge board here
+You can use our resource to create your own pledge board.

 Whilst #iwill is about youth social action we should not forget the work of our 9,000 volunteer instructors – an amazing group of people who have built social action into their lives and are great role models for our cadets.